How To Maintain Your Happy Marriage When An Adult Child Moves Back In

 Advertisement

-It is so important to spend time talking with each other and not airing your dislikes or concerns to your adult children.
+It is important to talk with each other and not air your dislikes or concerns to your adult children.
 If you have an issue with your spouse, it is a must to talk to your spouse about it.

-If you have an issue with your adult children, you need to bring it to the attention of your spouse and address it with them.
-Communicate with your spouse about what is bothering you and how you feel about it.
+If you have an issue with your adult children, you must bring it to your spouse's attention and address it with them.
+Communicate with your spouse what is bothering you and how you feel about it.

 Advertisement

-When you have discussions about your life together, be united.
-When your adult children are living in your house and/or are making demands of you, the two of you need to talk and express to them that you are united in your decisions.
+When you discuss your life together, be united.
+When your adult children live in your house and/or make demands of you, you must talk and express to them that you are united in your decisions.

-Even if your children have been used to playing one against the other and it worked for them in the past, now is the time to decide you will be united in your decisions.
+Even if your children are used to playing one against the other, and it has worked for them, now is the time to decide that you will be united in your decisions.

 Advertisement